Steve Smith (pole vaulter): Athletic career

 Smith was United States indoor pole vault champion in 1972–73.
 He was also the first vaulter to break the 18-foot barrier indoors in 1973.

 Smith qualified for the 1972 Munich Olympics but failed to make the final.

 In the Olympic trials, Smith finished second in a top-quality competition – Bob Seagren, the winner, broke the world record.
 At the Olympics, Smith was one of the athletes affected by a ban by the world governing body the IAAF on the lighter poles they had been using all season.
 An initial ban in July had been reversed on August 27, but on the eve of the competition, August 30, the IAAF reimposed their ban claiming the poles were new equipment and therefore invalid.
 Smith finished 18th in qualifying and was so upset he threw his pole away in disgust at the end of the competition.

 Following his Olympic disaster, Smith rededicated himself to pole vaulting.
 His reward came on January 20, 1973 when he broke the world record indoors with 17 ft 11 in (beating a record previously held by Kjell Isaksson at 17 ft 10.5 in.
 Six days later he raised the record to 18 ft 0.25 in.
 Smith was to raise the record again over the next two seasons on the ITA tour culminating with 5.61 m on May 28, 1975 in New York City.

-He had a long-standing sporting rivalry with his fellow American pole vaulter Bob Seagren that famously developed into a personal and very public animosity.
+He had a long-standing sporting rivalry with his fellow American pole vaulter Bob Seagren that developed into a personal and public animosity.

 This rivalry was used as a promotional item for the new professional track and field tour of the International Track Association (ITA) that Smith and Seagren both joined – Seagren from the start of the ITA in 1973, Smith for the 1974 season.
 After the ITA folded in 1976, Smith applied to regain his amateur status having it restored eventually in 1979.
 He pursued legal action to enable him to take part in the Olympic Trials for the 1980 Moscow Olympics from which he was initially banned.
 Smith finished fourth at the trials making him the alternate if one of top three finishers could not compete.
 However, this status was made meaningless with the United States boycott of the Moscow Olympics.

 Smith retired from athletics in 1983 after suffering an ankle injury in a car accident.

-Smith, a natural showman, was always popular with the crowds, for his muscular physique, love of surfing and his eye-catching dress sense – he famously competed in cranberry-colored, psychedelic ski pants.
+Smith competed in cranberry-colored, psychedelic ski pants - he was popular within the crowds that considered him a "natural showman".